 Chinese Drinking Game

 As an inseparable part of alcohol culture, the practice of giving a toast has been a ritual since ancient times.
 Entertainment of various kinds has been offered to people who are taking a drink in order to add to their enjoyment.
-Performances that may include song, dance, acrobatics, etc. as well as games like 'Jiuling' (in Chinese) are all widely popular.
+Performances including song, dance, acrobatics, as well as drinking games like 'Jiuling' (in Chinese) are all widely popular.
 This is highly representative of Chinese hospitality.
 Here we talk about Jiuling in particular, for it is unique to China.

 Jiuling has a long history dating back to the Western Zhou Dynasty (11th century BC - 771 BC).
 Originally it was introduced to regulate people's drinking habits and so ensure that they should observe rules of etiquette while not drinking to excess.
 It was during the Warring States Period (476 BC - 221 BC), that Jiuling evolved to include ways in which a toast could be made.
 This process thrived more and more until the Tang, Song, Yuan, Ming and Qing Dynasties along with the development of wine production.
 The Jiuling became quite fashionable and even artistic in its form thus meeting the elegance of intellectuals and the practices of the common people.

 A special book has described Jiuling as falling into two concepts.
 One, that is referred to as common Jiuling is pragmatic while the other is literary Jiuling, which as the title implies is artistic.
 The most popular forms are as follows: